 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In between acupuncture treatments, patients at home can use ‘ear seeds,’ a form of acupressure.
-This involves placing tiny balls on the ear with adhesive tape in targeted areas.
-This technique allows patients to self-treat by applying pressure to points on the ear to help temper the urge to smoke.
+In between acupuncture treatments, you can also use ear seeds at home — which work as a form of acupressure.
+This involves placing tiny balls on your ear with adhesive tape in targeted areas.
+This technique allows you to self-treat by applying pressure to points on the ear to help temper the urge to smoke.

 “The cranial nerves, accessed through the ears, stimulate the nervous system to suppress the urge for cigarettes,” explains Starkey.
 “We’re trying not only to suppress cravings, but also to engage the relaxation response.
 We’re really manipulating the body using needles and targeted pressure to help support people as they work through withdrawal symptoms.

 After acupuncture, you may have fewer cravings, decreased irritability, improved mood, improved bowel movements and improved sleep.